-An ORSA report is produced after the completion of each ORSA process for review.
-The Bldac ORSA is reviewed by the risk committee on a quarterly basis.
-In addition to providing challenge from a non executive perspective, this review also forms part of the quality assurance process.
+An ORSA report is produced after the completion of each ORSA process and is reviewed by Beazley Insurance dac risk and compliance on a quarterly basis.
+In addition to providing challenge from a non-executive perspective, this review also forms part of the quality assurance process.
 The ORSA is then presented to the board for consideration and approval.